wealthkernel/api-documentation-guides/docs/ip-allow-listing/Basics.md

 ## Set up

-To begin setting up IP allow listing, you should contact your customer success manager and provide the following information:
+To begin setting up IP allow listing, you should contact your tenant manager and provide the following information:

 1. Which environment(s) you want to be IP allow listed
 2. The set of IPs (or the IP range) we should accept requests from